DecisionsDev/odm-docker-kubernetes/helm/stable/odmcharts/README.md

 $ helm delete my-release
 ```

-This command removes all the Kubernetes components thata are associated with the chart, and deletes the release.
+This command removes all the Kubernetes components that are associated with the chart, and deletes the release.

 ## Configuration parameters